Kirkcowan

+Kirkcowan is a village and rural parish in Wigtownshire, Scotland.
+In 1846, the parish had a recorded population of 607.

+The River Bladnoch runs to the east of the village and the River Tarff to the west.

-Kirkcowan with its wide moorlands is one of the larger Wigtownshire areas, and a map of the area/parish can be seen at the National Library of Scotland, on the John Ainslie map AD1782.
+A map of the area/parish can be seen at the National Library of Scotland, on the John Ainslie map AD1782.

-The principal industry has always been agriculture, although in the 19th century two woollen mills were erected on the River Tarff nearby.
+Kirkcowan's principal industry has historically been agriculture, although in the 19th century two woollen mills were erected on the River Tarff.

-The A75 road which goes through Kirkcowan is effectively the London - Belfast road.
-The road forms part of the international E-road, European route E18.

-There is a Community Council at Kirkcowan.

-Kirkcowan is on the medieval pilgrim route to Whithorn Priory, seat of Christianity in Scotland.

 Location

-The village of Kirkcowan is on the road to Wigtown, and situated between the rivers Tarff and Bladnoch.
+The village of Kirkcowan lies on the road to Wigtown, situated between the rivers Tarff and Bladnoch.

+The A75 road runs through Kirkcowan and forms part of the London–Belfast route.
+The road is also part of the international E-road, European route E18.

+Kirkcowan lies on the medieval pilgrim route to Whithorn Priory, a historic centre of Christianity in Scotland.

+Features and amenities

-Because the village is situated on the main Stranraer to Carlisle bus route, and between the two rivers, it attracts fishermen, hikers and also cyclists since it is on the Machars Yellow cycle route.
+Because the village is situated on the main Stranraer to Carlisle bus route, and between the rivers Bladnoch and Tarff, it attracts fishermen, hikers and cyclists.
+The village lies on the Machars Yellow cycle route.

-The church, erected in 1829, under the patronage of the Agnew family, is a substantial structure with a tower.
-A congregation of Seceders assembled for public worship in an old barn.
+The village church, erected in 1829 under the patronage of the Agnew family, is a substantial structure with a tower.
+A congregation of Seceders previously assembled for public worship in an old barn.

-Kirkcowan Village has a Post Office; Nursery and Primary School; a village hall, a service station, mechanical garage, pub/hotel (Craighlaw Arms) and a photography studio.
+Kirkcowan has a post office, nursery and primary school, village hall, service station, mechanical garage, pub/hotel (Craighlaw Arms), and a photography studio.
+There is also a community council.

 Places of interest

-Glendarroch Loch, situated in the vicinity of the village of Kirkcowan and easily accessible from the A75 Euroroute, is one of the region's coarse fishing gems.
-The loch is a small, gin clear estate loch which holds a large head of roach, rudd and perch.
-Carp have been stocked in recent years and are regularly caught whilst tench and bream up to 3lb are also present.
+Glendarroch Loch, situated near the village and accessible from the A75 Euroroute, is a coarse fishing loch.
+It contains roach, rudd and perch, with carp stocked in recent years.
+Tench and bream up to 3 lb are also present.

-Loch Maberry Castle Crannog.
-A fortified island surrounded by the remains of a massive drystone wall, 1.8m to 2.1m thick and about 2.1m high, enclosing an area approx 34.1m by 25.9m which has been subdivided and contains buildings all except the largest being of dry-stone.
-Entrances on east and west and the island has been connected by causeway to both the loch shore and the island to the north, which shows evidence of having been surrounded at the water's edge by a low wall of large boulders occasionally set on end.
-A causeway from the south-western end of this island links with that between the southern island and the shore.
+Loch Maberry Castle Crannog is a fortified island surrounded by a drystone wall approximately 1.8 to 2.1 metres thick and about 2.1 metres high, enclosing an area of about 34.1 by 25.9 metres.
+The interior has been subdivided and contains several buildings of dry-stone construction.
+Entrances exist on the east and west, and the island is connected by causeways to both the loch shore and a nearby island.